- Players and equipment

 - four each of the tiles [6-6], [1-1], [4-4], [3-1], [5-5], [3-3], [2-2], [6-5], [6-4], [6-1], [5-1];

 - two each of the tiles [6-3], [5-4], [6-2], [5-3], [5-2], [4-3], [4-2], [4-1], [3-2], [2-1].

 Two six-sided dice are also needed.
 Ideally Tibetan dominoes and dice should be used: the tiles are similar in size and shape to Mah Jong tiles.
 The illustrated set came in a plastic case labelled in Chinese 藏牌 (Zàng pái), which just means "Tibetan tiles".
 When looking for sets to buy it is worth searching under various spellings such Bagchen, Pagchen, Bakchen or Pakchen.
 Pagchen sets are available from the USA online store of the Shang Shung institute.
 Sets can also be bought in Lhasa: many of them are manufactured in Hong Kong and are available in Lhasa.

-If Tibetan dominoes are not available, it is possible to play with two 32-tile sets of ordinary Chinese dominoes and two Chinese dice, or even to make up an equivalent, though less authentic set from four 6-6 sets of Western dominoes and two Western dice.
+If you have no Tibetan dominoes, it is possible to play with two 32-tile sets of ordinary Chinese dominoes and two Chinese dice, or even to make up an equivalent, though less authentic set from four 6-6 sets of Western dominoes and two Western dice.

 It is convenient to use chips for scoring.
 Each player should begin with an equal number of these.